EddieAbbondanzio/eddieabbondanz.io/content/post/nomansblocks/18-06-04/index.md

 ---
 title: "No Mans Blocks - 6/4/18"
 date: 2018-06-04T20:05:42-04:00
-categories: ["NoMansBlocks"]
 type: post
+series: "Development"
 ---

-Creating Time (literally!)
+## Creating Time (literally!)
----

 I have a knack for forgetting what I've managed to accomplish on the game during the week.
 To try to overcome this so I have updates I can post on it, I've started writing down each accomplishment on a sticky note.

 Every Friday I hope to write a small blurb, and post some code showing off the current state of No Mans Blocks.
 While the networking implementation is still early, I've managed to get a sever-authoratative set up running that handles syncing up lobby of players together.
 Players can specify their own nicknames, which will be ensured to be unique.
 Chat with each other through text based messages, and some moderator functions such as kicking players are included.

 Changelog:

-* Switched to LiteNetLib from Lidgren.
+- Switched to LiteNetLib from Lidgren.
 (Very happy).
-* Added custom kick message that is sent to players when kicked from a lobby.
+- Added custom kick message that is sent to players when kicked from a lobby.
-* Changed lobby settings to allow for picking of the next map via voting or randomly.
+- Changed lobby settings to allow for picking of the next map via voting or randomly.
-* Fixed a bug in the byte buffer that was writing a bool as a byte instead of just a bit.
+- Fixed a bug in the byte buffer that was writing a bool as a byte instead of just a bit.
-* Moved Name + description of the server to server settings instead of lobby.
+- Moved Name + description of the server to server settings instead of lobby.
 (The client recieves these when their connection is accepted.)
-* Added game modes (Team Deathmatch, Deathmatch, Capture the Flag, and Demolition) more on these soon...
+- Added game modes (Team Deathmatch, Deathmatch, Capture the Flag, and Demolition) more on these soon...

 Lastly while the switch to LiteNetLib was pretty hassle free I did have to implement my own network synchronized time system, which is actually quite a bit easier than it sounds!